-The associate degree is awarded for successful completion of 60 semester hours, 48 of which must include work in the General Education Curriculum and additional elective liberal arts courses.
+The associate degree is awarded for successful completion of 60 semester hours, 48 of which must include work in the Dominican Curriculum and additional elective liberal arts courses.
 Thirty of the 60 hours must be completed at Dominican.
 A minimum cumulative G.P.A. of 2.0 is required.

-The work in the General Education Curriculum must include the fulfillment of 30-33 semester hours: 12-15 hours in Component I, 12 hours in Component II (no specific period distribution), and 6 hours in Component III (including both science and values courses).
+The work in the Dominican Curriculum must include the fulfillment of 30-33 semester hours: 15-16 hours in Component-1, 12 hours in Component-2 (no specific period distribution, at least one course must be writing focused), and 6 hours in Component-3 (including both science and values courses).
 Credits earned in an associate degree program can be subsequently applied toward a baccalaureate degree.